learn-co-students/ruby-gets-input-bootcamp-prep-000/README.md

 ### Return value for `gets`

 The return value of `gets` is the text typed into the terminal.
-So, setting a variable, `name`, equal to invoking the `gets` method sets that variable equal to the return value of `gets`––the last thing types into the terminal.
+So, setting a variable, `name`, equal to invoking the `gets` method sets that variable equal to the return value of `gets`––the last thing typed into the terminal.
 Then, the following line uses that `name` variable in string interpolation.

 Once we store the return value of `gets` in a variable, we can treat that variable as we would any variable pointing to a string––interpolate with it, convert it to an integer, add it to an array, you name it.